s4ke/Master-Thesis/src/md/042-topologySkeletons.md

     postLoopParEvalN :: conf -> [arr a b] -> arr [a] [b]
 ~~~~

-As Eden has no problems with the looping skeletons, we use this instance:
+Because Eden has no problems with the looping skeletons, we use this instance:

 ~~~~ {.haskell}
 instance (ArrowChoice arr, ArrowParallel arr a b Conf) =>